 And here we are.
 We made it!
 It actually wasn’t as bad as everybody told us it would be.
 Given the stories we heard before we left Bucharest, I was expecting this 13-hour train trip in India to be a nightmare.
 But no, there were no assaults from bugs, no rat invasions, no starvation, no stolen goods.
 On the contrary, we even got to sleep tight, to enjoy a well-deserved rest.
-I feel that our first train ride, from Delhi to Jodhpur for our stay at Kings Retreat Hotel, was a total success.
+I feel that our first train ride, from Delhi to Jodhpur was a total success.
 I am starting to think that all the tips about traveling in India that we’ve read are really helpful.

 Thank God we left Delhi!
 My first city ever where I wouldn’t want to return.
 We wait for the other passengers to get off the train.
 I think to myself that maybe we have been unfair to Delhi, that maybe the poor fellow isn’t as exhausting and unattractive as we saw him.
 It must be Ladakh’s fault – we enjoyed it too much and it raised the bar too high.
 What if I planned this trip wrong?
 I wonder if we should have stayed longer in Ladakh and skipped the cities.
 I don’t know, but I sure know that I am sweating like hell and sure miss those few degrees in Ladakh.